 Shanghai is home of the biggest ice cream factory in the world.
 If you are used to popular flavours like chocolate, vanilla or strawberry, you will find out that Chinese have a lot of imagination when it comes to this popular treat.

-Tourists can try out an ice cream with green bean, red bean, or even enjoy in traditional saltwater popsicles.
+Tourists can try out ice cream with green bean, red bean, or even enjoy in traditional saltwater popsicles.

 12. Give and receive presents

 In order to receive and give a gift during your stay in China, there are a couple of things you should keep in mind.
-If you are travelling with China tourist visa and you are visiting a home of a friend you will probably bring them a present.
+If you are travelling with China tourist visa and you are visiting the home of a friend you will probably bring them a present.
 Chinese receive and give their gift with both hands, and so should you.

 Make sure you don’t wrap your present in white colour because the white colour is associated with grief.
 This also applies to number 4.
 Whatever you are planning to give, make sure you don’t give four gifts.

 Another thing you should know when it comes to giving and receiving gifts in China is that you should never give a gift of great value if you don’t know that person very well.
 This might lead to rejection of your gift.